etkellyedu/AeGenomics/README.md

 # AeGenomics
-Repository for scripts related to vector genome projects
+Repository for scripts related to vector genomics projects